rcmi-igpd/MLSyPred/README.md

  OUTPUT files:
   Available in the Supplementary Material

-#2.
-MLSyPred ML Models Antimalarials PIPELINE V 0.9.6
+#MLSyPred ML Models Antimalarials PIPELINE V 0.9.6
   The purpose of the script is to identify the core implementation for learning the ML algorithms, evaluate and obtain the models and includes the ML algorithms:
   Random Forest, Logistic Regression, Support-Vector Machine, AdaBoost and Gradient Boost The outcome of this script is to obtain the best performing ML algorithm per Plasmodium falciparum strain.